puganinithepug/Morgan-Stanley-Athena-Paths/README.md

 # TEAM 9 – CodeToGive 2025

 ## Shield of Athena

 This repository contains the frontend (React + TailwindCSS) and the backend (FastAPI) for the Athena Paths project.
 The backend uses CSV files as its data source.

 ---

 ### Frontend Setup

-To run the frontend:
+To run the frontend (from root):

 ```bash
 cd client
 npm install